nielshulstaert/compomics-ensh/README.md

 ## Project Support

-The cell-motility project is grateful for the support by:
+The compomics-ensh project is grateful for the support by:

 | Compomics | VIB | Ghent University|
 |:--:|:--:|:--:|